 Most positions will expect you to use a communication tool like Slack, and you’ll likely use project management programs like Asana or Trello or Monday to collaborate with other departments.

-You can explore sites like LinkedIn Learning, Udemy, and Coursera to learn specific hard skills.
+You can explore sites like Udemy or Coursera to learn specific hard skills.
 You can also find low-cost courses that tell you more about CS, such as the ones listed below.
 These are great to help you learn more terminology and discover if this career path is right for you.

 - Coursera IBM Customer Engagement Specialist Professional Certificate